-An essential component of the right blasting equipment is the selection of the right nozzle, because it has a direct influence on how economical your work is.
+An essential component of the right blasting equipment is the selection of the right blast nozzle, commonly also called sandblasting nozzle.
+It has a direct influence on how economical your work is.
 The Clemco product line has a wide variety of sand blasting nozzles, all of which fulfil certain purposes.
 In addition to the familiar pressure blast nozzles, we also offer injector nozzles and water blast nozzles (wet blast heads).

 When selecting the right nozzle, please note the following points: